robin-raymond/zax.io/README.md

 * Package manager (source importation is favoured)
 * Object oriented modeling

+A prototype for the  [zax-compiler](https://github.com/robin-raymond/zax-compiler) is being developed in C++.

 Please visit the website [zax.io](https://zax.io/) for a detailed overview of the language.